CourtneyCole-Prospa/skills-communicate-using-markdown/index.md

 ``` javascript
 var myVar = "Hello, world!";
 ```
+- [ ] Turn on GitHub Pages
+- [ ] Outline my portfolio
+- [ ] Introduce myself to the world
-The changes made to this file include headers of varying sizes and the addition of an image, as well as some javascript.
+# <h6> The changes made to this file include headers of varying sizes and the addition of an image, as well as some javascript.
+A Task List has been added as well.